yinwang0/psydiff/README.md

 ### PyDiff: a structural comparison tool for Python

-PyDiff is the forerunner of ydiff, which I implemented around 2011 while I rested at home after a surgery.
+PyDiff is the forerunner of ydiff, which I implemented around 2011.
 Later I developed ydiff based on the same algorithm of PyDiff, while supporting multiple languages.
 Unfortunately I never got a chance to write a Python parser for ydiff.
 Thus I put the original code for PyDiff here, just in hope it can be useful to someone.